Strophox/tetro-tui/README.md

 ### Compile from source

-Tetro TUI is written in [Rust](<https://doc.rust-lang.org/book/ch01-00-getting-started.html>) and can be compiled as usual:
+Tetro TUI is written in [Rust 1.95.0](<https://doc.rust-lang.org/book/ch01-00-getting-started.html>) and can be compiled as usual:
 ```bash
 git clone https://github.com/Strophox/tetro-tui
 cd tetro-tui